tangshuang/tyshemo/docs/meta.md

   // optional, function, used by `toJSON`.
   // use this to create an object which can be used by fromJSON to recover the model
   save: (value, key, data) => {
-    // notice: the return value should MUST be an object, and will be patched to output object (like `flat` do), so that you can export a complext object return { [key]: newValue }
+    // notice: the return value should MUST be an object, and will be patched to output object (like `arrange` do), so that you can export a complext object return { [key]: newValue }
   },
   // optional, used by `fromJSON` and `toJSON` to read or save to property